Vetrivel-Hari/Cloudy/README.md

    5) /sharefiles: Given a fileid and the username the file gets shared to the respective user
    6) /getfiles: It returns all the files that are accessible by the logged in user
    7) /renamefile: Given a fileid and new name the respective file gets renamed
-   8) /deletefile: Given a fileid the respective file will be deleted (The user can no longet access the file)
+   8) /deletefile: Given a fileid the respective file will be deleted (The user can no longer access the file)
    9) /downloadfile: Given a fileid it returns the respective file as responce
    ```
    # Client application (CLI)